CMS edit user interface

 -

-Project – You will only see this toolbar if the projects feature is enabled.
-You can create and delete projects, activate an existing project, and access the project overview from the toolbar.
+Project – Displays only when the projects feature is enabled.
+Create and delete projects, activate an existing project, and access the project overview from this toolbar.

-A notification toolbar may be displayed below the toolbar, showing information, confirmation, error messages, and so on.
+A notification toolbar displays below the main toolbar, showing information, confirmation, and error messages.

 Dashboard

-The Optimizely Content Management System (CMS) dashboard displays information about your content that lets you access it from one place.
-Numbers are displayed on each tab; to update the numbers, click on the tabs.
+The dashboard displays information about your content and lets you access it from one place.
+Numbers display on each tab.
+Click the tabs to update the numbers.

 Edit content

-Visual Builder view provides quick access to direct editing of a selection of content properties.
-All Properties editing view provides access to available properties, including more advanced ones such as access rights and language settings.
+- All Properties editing view – Provides access to all available properties, including access rights and language settings.

 My settings

-You can change some of your account settings under the top menu > your avatar > My settings.
-However, your username and password are usually set in an external system, such as Windows or an SQL database, and cannot be changed in CMS.
+Change account settings from the top menu by selecting your avatar > My settings.
+Your username and password are usually configured in an external system, such as Windows or an SQL database, and cannot be changed in CMS.

-In the Display Options tab, you find the following settings:
+The Display Options tab contains the following settings:

 -